-Insert the diskette into the drive (for example, drive A), type A: and press ENTER to go to the A drive.
-To start the program type AUTOMAN and press ENTER, or AUTOMAN M for Monographic systems like the Compaqtm Portable II or III.
+Insert the distribution diskette into a floppy drive that is write-compatible with the distribution diskette (e.g., drive A), type A: and press $\leftarrow$ to go to the A drive.
+To run the program, type AUTOMAN and press $\leftarrow$ , or AUTOMAN M for Monographic systems like the Compaqtm Portable II or III.
+To run AutoMan from a high density 1.2 megabyte floppy drive, you must first copy all the files from the distribution diskette to a write-compatible high density diskette.
 If you have a hard drive, AutoMan will run much faster if you install it on the hard drive.

-To install AutoMan on a hard drive:
+To install on a hard drive:

-Insert the diskette into drive A and type A: and press ENTER to go to the A drive.
-Then type INSTALL to install it on the C drive.
-Press ENTER and the installation will begin.
-All of the AutoMan program and data files will be automatically copied to a directory called \AUTOMAN on the hard drive.
+Insert the diskette into any floppy drive (e.g., drive A), type A: and press $\leftarrow$ to go to the A drive.
+Then type INSTALL to install AutoMan on the C drive.
+Press $\leftarrow$ and the installation will begin.
+All of the AutoMan program and data files will be automatically copied to a directory called \AUTOMAN on the C drive.
+To install AutoMan on a drive other than C, specify the drive letter (e.g., type INSTALL D to install AutoMan on drive D).